-- Every A. A vehicle is any device in, upon or by which any person or property is or may be transported or drawn upon a highway, excepting devices moved by human power or used exclusively upon stationary rails or tracks, provided however the definition of. - B. As used in this title, the term "vehicle" as used in this act shall not include implements of husbandry as defined in Section 1-125 of this chapter or motorized wheelchairs. - SECTION 9.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 11-501.1 of Title 47, unless there is created a duplication in numbering, reads as follows:
+Every A. A vehicle is any device in, upon or by which any person or property is or may be transported or drawn upon a highway, excepting devices moved by human power or used exclusively upon stationary rails or tracks; provided, however, the definition of.

+B. As used in this title, the term "vehicle" as used in this act shall not include implements: